 Cameroonian culinary culture is diverse because of its location.
 This country lies between the west, north, and center of the continent, thereby combining various ethnicities like Semi-Bantus, Bantus, and Shuwa Arabs.

-There were other culinary influences from Germany, English, and France during their colonization.
-Cameroon can grow many fruits and veggies to consume internally or for importing due to the fertile soil.
+There were other culinary influences from Germany, England, and France during their colonization.
+Cameroon can grow many fruits and veggies to consume internally or for importation, thanks to the fertile soil.

 Therefore, the ingredients in famous Cameroonian foods are abundant, leading to a wide array of delicious dishes.
 Some famous ones are Brochettes (barbecued kebab), Sangah (made with palm nut juice, maize, and cassava leaf), or Achu soup (palm oil soup with cocoyam fufu).